-- Swallow the tablet whole with at least 4 ounces of plain water.
+- Swallow the tablet whole with 4 ounces of water.
 Do not crush, chew, or cut it.

 - Regular-release tablet:

-- Delayed-release tablets taken once a week: If you miss a dose or forget to take your medicine in the morning, take it the next morning after you remember.
+- Delayed-release tablet: Take a dose the next morning after you remember.
 Do not take 2 tablets on the same day.
 Return to your regular schedule the following week.

-- Regular-release tablets taken once a week: If you miss a dose or forget to take your medicine in the morning, take it the next morning after you remember.
+- Once a week dose: Take a dose the next morning after you remember.
 Return to your regular schedule the following week.

-- If next month's scheduled dose is more than 7 days away: If you miss a dose or forget to take your medicine in the morning, take it the next morning after you remember.
+- If the next dose is more than 7 days away, take a dose the next morning after you remember.
 Return to your regular schedule the following month.
 Do not take more than 1 tablet within 7 days.

-- Regular-release tablets taken 2 days in a row each month:
+- 2 days in a row each month dose:

-- If next month's scheduled doses are more than 7 days away: If you missed 2 doses, take 1 tablet the next morning after you remember.
-Take the second tablet on the following morning.
-If you missed only 1 dose, take the missed tablet the next morning after you remember.
+- If the next doses are more than 7 days away and you missed both tablets, take a dose the next morning after you remember.
+Take the second dose the following morning.
+If you missed only one tablet, take it the next morning after you remember.
 Return to your regular schedule the following month.
 Do not take more than 2 tablets within 7 days.